 Panic, red and blinding, took hold as every Wirehead in the Square looked up at Redshank’s hiding place in unison, their ocular arrays whirring to regard him.

-A moment later, the mechanized voices of the officers filled the predawn air, barking orders, and Supreme Admiral Crois was whisked away by his guards.
+A moment later, the urgent voices of the officers filled the predawn air, barking orders, and Supreme Admiral Crois was whisked away by his guards.

 Redshank pushed the plunger down again and again.
 “Come on come on come on!”

 Rifle fire strafed the restaurant, shattering the windows around him.
-A bullet bit the shoulder of Redshank, propelling him back, away from the blasting machine.
+A bullet bit Redshank's shoulder, propelling him back, away from the blasting machine.

 With a heave, he grabbed the plunger and pumped it up and down with one fluid motion.
 The inner workings of the blasting machine, frozen nearly solid in the hours of waiting, had finally been warmed by the friction of the pumping.